BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 When the models change this timer, they will call `nsi_hws_find_next_event()` to notify that overall scheduler of the change.

-The models are initalized by calling their registered initialization functions (`NSI_TASK(*, HW_INIT, *);`)
+The models are initialized by calling their registered initialization functions (`NSI_TASK(*, HW_INIT, *);`)
 Similarly, on program exit, the models cleanup functions registered with `NSI_TASK(*, ON_EXIT_*, *);` should be called, to free any system resources.